naeemhajra/Dataset/README.md

 ### Mutated_SmartApps
 This dataset is prepared by Parveen and Alalfi [[1]](#1).
-They injected mutations in the apps of SmartThings dataset.
+To prepare this dataset they injected mutations in the SmartApps of SmartThings dataset.

 ### SmartThings
 This folder contains a set of SmartApps from SmartThings.
 We collected these applications from: https://github.com/SmartThingsCommunity/SmartThingsPublic